Community Documentation

 $node = node_load($row->nid, NULL, TRUE);

-// Store some result for post-processing in the finished callback.
+// Store some results for post-processing in the 'finished' callback.

 $context['results'][] = $node->nid . ' : ' . check_plain($node->title) . ' ' . $operation_details;